miguelsan/rfcs/proposed/0000-moderation-of-entries-comments-ratings.md

 - The database schema for entries needs to be extended by adding the addtional field `modified_by`.
 - The public API needs to be extended with additional operations and parameters.
 - The back-end needs to verify that users are authorized to execute operations depending on their role.

+### Open Issues

+- What happens with existing links that have been archived?
+Should the content of archived entries be returned if they are explicitly requested by the API?

 ## References
 [references]: #references